flecce/angular-pipes/README.md

 # Simple pipes for Angular projects

-This repo contains some usefull pipe for Angular project.
+This repo contains some useful pipe for Angular project.

 ```
 const items: any[] = [